weipin/Cycles/docs/send_request.rst

 of Processor can handle a certain type of object and prepare the Request for you.
 A `Cycle` accepts an array of Processor objects as property `requestProcessors`.
-Before a request is being sent, each Processor object in the requestProcessors will be given an oppotunity to process the Request.
+Before a request is being sent, each Processor object in the requestProcessors will be given an opportunity to process the Request.